ahippman/Physiology/01_Linear_Model_Anova.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 <a id="MyMethod"></a>

 ### Overview of My Method to Analyze my Physiological Data

-OK, after this first inital approach (and some more down below under ["Not used"](#NotUsed)), I will settle for the following:
+OK, after this first inital approach, I will settle for the following:

 0) have a look at the graph of the actual data! :)
 1) do a `linear model`, checking for all main and interacting effects